arman-rai/Notes/100 Web/Development/Django.md

 migrate the db and url map on app level and project level

-create super user for the project and then run the server and login as admin and add some values on the model and
+create super user for the project and then run the server and login as admin and add some values on the model and on the models we can dask the menu class to call self.name like":